hollyalonzo/hello-world/README.md

 # hello-world
 This is a test project
-Helloc I am setting up my GitHub account.
+Hello I am setting up my GitHub account.